Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

 We can therefore associate with $\Gamma'$ its invariant trace field $L$ and invariant quaternion algebra $A$, as defined in \cite[Chapter 3]{Mac-Reid}.
-Notice that these two objects are indeed commensurability invariants.
-Since $\Gamma'$ is an arithmetic lattice, we see that $L$ is number field with one complex place (up to conjugation) and $A$ is ramified at all real places of $L$ \cite[Theorem 8.3.2]{Mac-Reid}.
-Moreover $\Gamma'$ will be commensurable in the wide sense with a group of the form $\mathrm{PSL}_1(O)$, where $O$ is an order in $A$ \cite[Corollary 8.3.3]{Mac-Reid}.
+Since $\Gamma'$ is an arithmetic lattice, we see that $L$ is a number field with exactly one pair of (conjugate) complex embeddings and $A$ is ramified at all real places of $L$ \cite[Theorem 8.3.2]{Mac-Reid}.
+Moreover, $\Gamma'$ will be commensurable in the wide sense with a group of the form $\mathrm{PSL}_A(O)$, where $O$ is an order in $A$ \cite[Corollary 8.3.3]{Mac-Reid}.